mechmotum/mechmotum.github.io/content/pages/guide-authorship.rst

-For officially and unofficially published works that members of the bicycle lab produce which have an author list where Jason plays a role as an advisor or supervisor, the guidelines below should be followed [1]_.
+For officially and unofficially published works that members of the bicycle lab produce which have an author list where Jason plays a role as an advisor or supervisor, the guidelines below should be followed.
 If Jason is not involved in that role, you should follow whatever guidelines and custom your authorship team follows.

 .. _Academic Authorship: https://en.wikipedia.org/wiki/Academic_authorship